kabindra-shrestha/Music-GPT/README.md

 - __local__: This is responsible for performing caching operations using [Room].

 - __remote__: This is responsible for performing network operations eg. defining API endpoints using [Retrofit or Ktor].

 - __repository__: Responsible for exposing data to the domain layer.

 ### Domain

 This is the core layer of the application.
-The ```domain``` layer is independent of any other layers thus ] domain business logic can be independent from other layers.This means that changes in other layers will have no effect on domain layer eg.  screen UI (presentation layer) or changing database (data layer) will not result in any code change withing domain layer.
+The ```domain``` layer is independent of any other layers thus ] domain business logic can be independent from other layers.This means that changes in other layers will have no effect on domain layer eg. screen UI (presentation layer) or changing database ( data layer) will not result in any code change withing domain layer.

 Components of domain layer include:

 - __usecase__: They enclose a single action, like getting data from a database or posting to a service.
 They use the repositories to resolve the action they are supposed to do.
 They usually override the operator ```invoke``` , so they can be called as a function.

 ### Presentation

 The ```features``` layer contains components involved in showing information to the user.
 The main part of this layer are the views(activity, compose) and ViewModels.

+## Project Setup & Architecture

+MusicGPT is built using modern Android/Kotlin best practices and is structured to be robust, scalable, and easy to extend.

+### Key Setup & Technologies

+- __Clean Architecture with MVVM__:
+  Separates the app into layers — Presentation, Domain, and Data — for maintainability and testability.

+- __Koin for Dependency Injection__:
+  Simplifies object creation and dependency management across the app.

+- __Ktor HTTP Client__:
+  Handles API calls efficiently with asynchronous, coroutine-based networking.

+- __State & Event Management__:

+    - __State__: Represents the UI data and automatically updates views on change.

+    - __Events__: Capture user actions and system triggers, ensuring reactive and predictable flows.

+### Project Flow

+The architecture is structured as follows:

+Screen → ViewModel → UseCase → Repository → RepositoryImpl → DataSource / API Service

+- __Screen__: Composable UI layer that reacts to state updates.

+- __ViewModel__: Handles UI state, events, and orchestrates interactions between UI and domain.

+- __UseCase__: Encapsulates business logic for each feature.

+- __Repository / RepositoryImpl__: Abstracts data sources and provides clean APIs to the domain layer.

+- __DataSource / API Service__: Interfaces with remote or local data sources.

+### Benefits

+- __Reusable Models & Components__:
+  Predefined components like buttons, text fields, lists, and cards are used consistently across screens.

+- __Robust & Scalable__:
+  Event and state-driven design allows for easy extension and addition of new features.

+- __Good to Go for Further Tasks__:
+  This setup provides a solid foundation for adding more features, integrating real APIs, or extending multi-platform support.

 ## Features & Functionality

 ### Default Splash Screen:

 The app uses the system default splash screen for fast initial loading.

 ### Custom Splash Screen:

 A custom splash screen is added to simulate an API hit and improve the user experience.

 ### Dashboard Navigation:

 After the splash, users are redirected to the dashboard featuring:

 - __Top Bar__: Displays the app logo.